thomasmarsh/swift-conway-comonad/README.md

 representable functor's `tabulate` method to build out the grid with all possible different focus points.
 This is also where we construct a lot of redundant `BoundedGrid` instances.
 (Using better copy-on-write patterns or persistent data structures might help here.)
+This is also how we get "memoization for free".
+By invoking `tabulate`, we are constructing a new `BoundedGrid`, thereby avoiding all recompute we saw with the original `Store`.

 We can now switch out our implementation.